Anxiety is a natural and usually short-lived reaction to a stressful situation, associated with feelings of worry, nervousness or apprehension.

 Social anxiety disorder is characterised by severe anxiety about being criticised or viewed negatively by others.
 This leads the person to avoid social events and other social situations for fear of doing something that leads to embarrassment or humiliation.

 For people with social anxiety disorder, everyday social interactions cause irrational anxiety, fear, self-consciousness and embarrassment.
 Symptoms may include excessive fear of situations in which one may be judged, worry about embarrassment or humiliation or concern about offending someone.Talk therapy and antidepressants can help increase confidence and improve ability to interact with others.

-- Relaxation: a range of techniques such as meditation or progressive muscle relaxation which, when practised regularly, have been found to effectively reduce anxiety.
+Relaxation: a range of techniques such as meditation or progressive muscle relaxation which, when practiced regularly, have been found to effectively reduce anxiety.

 Mindfulness has been found to effective in the treatment of anxiety.
 In mindfulness, instead of avoiding, withdrawing, or fighting against anxious thoughts, feelings and physical symptoms, the person is helped to remain present and aware of the symptoms, without judging them.
 Over time, the person becomes more open to and accepting of anxious experiences, less overwhelmed by them, and better able to engage fully with life.